Trademark Registration Refusal

 2. Merely Descriptive and Deceptively Misdescriptive (and Deceptive)

-The first two—“merely descriptive” and “deceptively misdescriptive”—are lumped together even in the Lanham Act.
+These two refusal reasons—“merely descriptive” and “deceptively misdescriptive”—are lumped together even in the Lanham Act language.
 A “merely descriptive” mark is one that simply identifies a quality, function, or characteristic of the service/product.
 A trademark registration application can and will be refused for a mark that falls into this category.

 For example, if you sell chairs under the trade name “Strong.”
 A deceptively misdescriptive mark, meanwhile, is one where the mark misdescribes a quality, function, or characteristic of the service/product.
 It’s basically false advertising.
 For instance, selling chairs under the trade name “Real Teak”: Unless the chairs are actually made of teak (in which case the mark would be “merely descriptive”), this trademark would be “deceptively misdescriptive” because it falsely implies a quality of the product that is not in fact present.